komalpatil27/Interview-Preparation/Document/interviewQuestiions.md

 + undefined vs null
 + write an example of useRef()
 + what are event loops
-+ how authentication and suthorization happens
++ how authentication and authorization happens
 + how to store token on server side
 + what are  pure components
 + write example of useMemo()